theinnbox/theinnbox.github.io/_posts/2019-05-19-houston-texas-travel-guide.markdown

 <img class="mt3-ns mt3 mb4-ns mb3" src="../images/houston/thumb.jpg">

 <p class="pb3" style="max-width: 650px; margin: auto;">Ever since moving back to Texas, I've been determined to showcase all that this complex, expansive land has to offer as a travel destination.
-Though Austin is the city that gets the most national attention— and I love Austin, so like, I get it— there's so much more to see and more importantly, to eat in the Lone Star state.
-Starting with it's biggest city, Houston.</p>
+Though Austin is the city that gets the most national attention—and I love Austin, so like, I get it—there's so much more to see and more importantly, to eat in the Lone Star state.
+Today I want to start with its biggest city, Houston.</p>

 <p class="pb3" style="max-width: 650px; margin: auto;">I used to travel to Houston once a year in high school for art competitions, but due to set itineraries and the watchful eye of chaperones, I never felt like I really got to experience the city.
 Now that I'm grown and with my own set of wheels, we decided to spend the last weekend before <a href="https://www.instagram.com/tarngerine/" target="new">Julius</a> started his new job driving down there for a long weekend.</p>